 Is your writer posting the same copy for every client?
-Is your writer using a software program to spin content into 1000+ versions and posting them for other client similar to you?
+Is your writer using a software program to spin content into 1000+ versions and posting them for another client similar to you?

 You may have them write what you tell them, verbatim.
-Is that the bes plan?
-Or do you want someone with experience in your area, and some advertising background.
+Is that the best plan?
+Or do you want someone with experience in your area and some advertising background?

 What about SEO?
 Do they think that a few keywords thrown in will provide the food for the search engines?